 All the special patent practice-related terminology most Japanese-to-English patent translators will ever encounter can be covered in a word list having fewer than 200 terms.

-More than one patent/law office in Japan has produced such low-fat word lists, the contents of which are quite adequate, although they do contain some English which appears odd to native English writers.
+Several patent/law firms in Japan have produced such low-fat word lists, the contents of which are quite adequate, although they do contain some English which appears odd to native English readers.

 4.3 Technical Patent Language

 The phrase を特徴とする, which appears at the end of most Japanese patent claims, is a source of worry to some translators.
-Other translators render this phrase as "characterized by" and worry no further, which is probably an acceptable strategy in for-information translation done outside of Japan and for patents directed to certain types of subject matter.
-In for-filing translation for the US, at least with regard to electrical and mechanical patents, this expression is virtually never seen.
+Other translators render this phrase as "characterized by" and worry no further, which is probably an acceptable strategy in non-filing translation done outside of Japan and for patents directed to certain types of subject matter.
+In translation for filing in the US, at least with regard to electrical and mechanical patents, this expression is rarely seen.
 The sample of 100 US patents examined revealed only one patent which used "characterized" in the claims.